 The good news is that the best WiFi booster apps available are neither expensive nor difficult to use, as demonstrated by our top pick: NetSpot.

 NetSpot is our favorite WiFi booster app because it has successfully combined professional features with simplicity and usability.
 If you’re a casual computer user who just wants to optimize the performance of a single WiFi network, NetSpot has you covered with not one but two WiFi analysis modes: one for quick scans and the other one for in-depth surveys.

-WiFi Manager is a popular Android WiFi booster app that you can use to discover WiFi networks in your area to pick the least cluttered channel for your own network.
+WiFi Analyzer is a popular Android WiFi booster app that you can use to discover WiFi networks in your area to pick the least cluttered channel for your own network.
 The app is compatible with Android 6 and newer, and it can be downloaded from Play Store for free.
-While not offering many features, WiFi Manager has made it to the top of our list because of how convenient it is to have a solid booster app on a smartphone.
+While not offering many features, WiFi Analyzer has made it to the top of our list because of how convenient it is to have a solid booster app on a smartphone.